Greensboro Complex: History

 The complex was first proposed in 1944 by the city's mayor.
 The idea was to create a war memorial to honor veterans of World War I and World War II.
 The building was approved by city officials in 1956, followed by a groundbreaking in January 1958.
 With its opening in 1959, the complex held four venues: War Memorial Auditorium, Town Hall Auditorium, The Blue Room and the Greensboro Coliseum.
 The complex opened on October 29, 1959, for historic show, "Holiday on Ice".
 Shortly after its opening, the Coliseum began to scout for a hockey team.
 Partnering with the EHL, the city formed the "Greensboro Generals".
 The team's first match was November 11, 1959, against the Washington Presidents.
 The Generals won the game 4–1.
 The Generals would go on to win the EHL championships.

 Over the years, the complex hosted several conventions, sporting and musical events.
 The Coliseum was part-time home of the Carolina Cougars of the American Basketball Association from 1969 to 1974 after the Houston Mavericks moved to North Carolina in 1969.
-The Cougars were a "regional franchise," playing "home" games in Charlotte (Bojangles Coliseum), Greensboro (Greensboro Coliseum), Winston-Salem Memorial Coliseum and Raleigh (Dorton Arena and Reynolds Coliseum).
+The Cougars were a "regional franchise," splitting their "home" games between Charlotte (Bojangles Coliseum), Greensboro (Greensboro Coliseum), Winston-Salem Memorial Coliseum and Raleigh (Dorton Arena and Reynolds Coliseum).
 Hall of Fame Coach Larry Brown began his coaching career with the Cougars in 1972.
 Billy Cunningham was the ABA MVP for the Cougars in the 1972–73 season.
-Despite a strong fan base the Cougars were sold and moved to St. Louis in 1974.
+Despite strong fan support the costs of running a team based in multiple cities proved insurmountable; the Cougars were sold and moved to St. Louis as the Spirits in 1974, one of two franchises to purposefully contract for a payout as part of the ABA–NBA merger in 1976.

 To meet demands, the Coliseum expanded its seating to 15,000 in 1972.
 Six years later, the complex expanded to include an exhibition center, known at the time as the Greensboro Coliseum Complex Exhibition Building (shortened to Exhibition Building).
 The building's first event was "Super Flea", a flea market for the Triad area.
 In 1991, the Coliseum's manager (Jim Evans) proposed an additional expansion of the complex.
 This expansion would raise the seating capacity of the Coliseum an additional 8,000 (adding a third tier) to 23,000; however, this capacity would later be lowered to around 20,000 after renovations in the late 2010s.
 It would also see The Blue Room demolished to make way for a small arena in the Exhibition Hall (now called the Special Events Center).